ZordoC/py_bank/README.md

 # Deployment

 Ofcourse we'd need to deploy our bank apps.
 I have created a script to build our bank APIs docker images.
-Which we could envutally deploy somewhere
+Which we could envutally deploy somewhere.

 # Conclusion

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [ZordoC/cookiecutter-simple-pypackage](https://github.com/ZordoC/cookiecutter-simple-pypackage) project template.